 Any form of contribution to any event, activity, or individual with the aim, effect or likely effect of promoting a tobacco product or tobacco use directly or indirectly.
 (FCTC Art.
 1(g))

-Advertisement (Sec.
-2): any announcement to the public made or to be made in any manner.
+Advertisement (Section 2): any announcement to the public made or to be made in any manner.

-Under Section 2, “tobacco advertisement” has the meaning assigned to it by Section 14.
+Under Section 2, “smoking product advertisement” has the meaning assigned to it by Section 14.

 Section 14 states:

-(1) For the purposes of this Part an advertisement is a tobacco advertisement if it-
+(1) For the purposes of this Part an advertisement is a smoking product advertisement if it-

 (a) contains any express or implied inducement, suggestion or request to purchase or smoke cigarettes, cigarette tobacco, cigars or pipe tobacco;